 So, I have a website.
 It’s a bit strange having a dot com after my name, but let’s just move on.

-I’m an American expat who grew up in a family of newspaper publishers in the Midwest, lived for ten years in the Northeast while completing my education, and moved to New Zealand three years ago.
+I’m an American expat who grew up in a family of newspaper publishers in the Midwest, lived for ten years in the Northeast while completing my education, and moved to New Zealand four years ago.
+We are now permanent residents!

-Previously an addictions treatment counselor, I love being a full-time mother now.
-It was part of our plan that if we moved abroad, I’d be able to fulfil my dream of staying home with our child, and also focus on my writing.
+Previously an addictions treatment counselor, I love being a full-time mother to two boys now.
+It was part of our plan that if we moved abroad, I’d be able to fulfil my dream of staying home with our children, and also focus on my writing.
 I grew up in the theatre but my secret passion has always been for the written word.
-It wasn’t anything I ever talked about openly with others; writing was a male-dominated profession in my family.
-But that didn’t stop me from writing.
+It wasn’t anything I ever talked about openly with others- writing was a male-dominated profession in my family.
+But that didn’t stop me.
 I kept it as my secret, something I’d do privately for my own benefit.

 It wasn’t until moving down here and starting my Where’s Joe Wellington blog that my passion for writing was sparked again.
 I found my first manuscript and edited it for a good year while researching all I could about traditional publishing.
 Then I started to query agents in America.
 And the rejections piled up.
 I’ve since shelved that one until another day, drafted a sequel to it, and wrote a new manuscript.
 This one is the love of my life and I can’t wait to share it with the world.

-I’m a member of Romance Writers of America and Romance Writers of New Zealand, a 2x winner of National Novel Writing Month, was featured in Divine In The Daily, won a short-story contest, and I don’t plan on stopping.
+I’m a member of Romance Writers of New Zealand, a 2x winner of National Novel Writing Month, was featured in Divine In The Daily, and am a contributor for Inside Wellington (links below).

 So, that’s why I have a dot com after my name.
 I want to share our adventure stories of living abroad, and it gives me the necessary outlet to create.